 Upon arrival you will recieve all of your neccessary documents for your trip which contains a detailed personalized itinerary, maps, and a 24 hour concierge service (for restaurant reservations, spa treatments, child minders, day tours etc).

-The Victoria Falls Hotel, popularly known as “the grand old lady of the Falls”, is situated in the Victoria Falls National Park, a world heritage site.
-The recently redecorated and refurbished Victoria Falls Hotel combines the charm of the old with the convenience of the new.
+The Victoria Falls Hotel, popularly known as “the Grand Old Lady of the Falls”, is situated in the Victoria Falls National Park, a world heritage site.
+The recently redesigned Victoria Falls Hotel combines the charm of the old world with the convenience of the new world.
 Set in lush tropical gardens with lily ponds, palm trees and semi-tropical shrubs, it provides the tranquility and seclusion that many guests seek.
 The 161 Edwardian-style rooms and suites are decorated to reflect the history of Zimbabwe’s colonial era.
-Enjoy dinner in the elegant Livingstone Room, featuring a 7 course degustation menu and award winning wine list.
-Dining at the Jungle Junction offers an unforgettable experience with a fusion of African flavours, while Stanley’s Terrace is a must for light meals and high tea throughout the day.
+Enjoy dinner in the elegant Livingstone Room, featuring a 7 course menu and award winning wine list.
+Dining at the Jungle Junction offers an unforgettable experience with a fusion of African flavours and aromas, while Stanley’s Terrace is a must for light meals and high tea throughout the day.
 Relax with some of the hotel’s famous cocktails at Stanley’s Bar, as you listen to the roar of the mighty Victoria Falls.
 Cool off and enjoy the splendor of the glorious colonial swimming pool set amongst beautifully landscaped gardens, overlooking the famous Victoria Falls.
 Relax and pamper yourself by visiting the Spa, featuring a full range of beauty treatments.

 Start your day with a guided tour of the Falls by foot, a sight that never fails to impress.
 Waterproof clothing is provided for the drenching spray as you approach via the Devil’s Cataract, one of the best vantage points.
 Enjoy a tour where you will have the opportunity to see the falls from several vantage points.
 This afternoon, you will have the chance to sign up for one of many optional activities that this area has to offer, including helicopter flights over the Falls, elephant back safaris, lion cub encounters, jet boating and a tour of a local village and the craft market.